 Even though I could not speak their language (the Quechua language is different from Spanish) I again seemed to sense a great depth to these people, particularly in some of the older women.
 They seemed to have a quality of meekness combined with depth of character.
 I usually do not get such impressions about people, so it was neat to have an impression of what good character in a person is really like.
 Some of these people seemed so deep that it made me feel shallow.

-The service ended at about 2:00, and some members began serving rice and chicken (aroz con pollo) to anyone who wanted it.
+The service ended at about 2:00 in the afternoon, and some church members began serving rice and chicken (aroz con pollo) to anyone who wanted it.
 Of the churches I visited in Bolivia, the Tarata church is one I would really like to visit again.

 I alternated between sitting and laying down in the bed of the truck, but I could tell that my condition was going down hill.
 I needed rest, but for some reason, I seemed to be getting more worn out even though I was just doing nothing.
-Around 4:00, the wayward members of our musical group returned and we were able to leave for Cochabamba.
+Around 4:00, the wayward members of the musical group returned (with the truck keys) and we were able to leave for Cochabamba.
 On the way back, they played music as they rode in the back of the truck.
 It sure was better than listening to the radio!
 I crashed when we got back.